Anthony Rizzo: Personal life

 Rizzo has an older brother, John, who was a lineman for the Florida Atlantic University football team.

-Rizzo was diagnosed with limited state classical Hodgkin lymphoma in April 2008.
-He went through chemotherapy for six months.
-His grandmother was battling breast cancer at the same time.
+Rizzo was diagnosed with limited-state classical Hodgkin's lymphoma in April 2008, and underwent chemotherapy for six months.
+His grandmother was suffering from breast cancer at the same time.
 On September 2, 2008, Rizzo's doctor told him he was in remission, though he still had six weeks left of treatment and some follow-up testing.
 On November 18, Rizzo's doctor told him he "could live a normal life."

 Rizzo proposed to girlfriend Emily Vakos on June 1, 2017.
 They met when the Cubs were in Arizona for spring training 2016.
-The couple was married on December 29, 2018, with teammate Kris Bryant serving as one of the groomsmen.
-In 2020, he and his wife adopted a dog, which they named Kevin.
+The couple were married on December 29, 2018, with teammate Kris Bryant serving as one of the groomsmen.
 They reside in Fort Lauderdale, Florida.
-They also resided in a Chicago apartment for seven years, but moved out in 2021 after Rizzo was traded.
+In 2021, they moved out of a Chicago apartment where they had lived for seven years, after Rizzo was traded.

 Charity work

 In 2012, the Anthony Rizzo Family Foundation was founded.
-It is a non-profit 501(c)(3) organization, benefiting cancer research and families fighting the disease.
-The foundation is run entirely by Rizzo's family, his close friends and his management team.
+It is a non-profit 501(c)(3) organization, benefiting cancer research and families affected by the disease.
+The foundation is run entirely by Rizzo's family, his close friends, and his management team.
 Rizzo provides oversight and leadership.
-In August 2017 the foundation announced a $3.5 million gift to the Lurie Children's Hospital in Chicago, bringing its total donations to the hospital to more than $4 million.
+In August 2017, the foundation announced a US$3.5 million gift to the Lurie Children's Hospital in Chicago, bringing its total donations to the hospital to more than $4 million.

-On February 15, 2018, Rizzo delivered an emotional speech at the vigil for the school shooting victims in Parkland, Florida.
-Rizzo is a graduate of Marjory Stoneman Douglas High School and a longtime Parkland resident.
-"I grew up at Stoneman Douglas [High School]," an emotional Rizzo said.
-Rizzo met with survivors of the massacre before a game with the Marlins where he helped donate $305,000 to the National Compassion Fund, with all of the funds going directly to all victims and their families.
+On February 15, 2018, Rizzo delivered an emotional speech at the vigil for the Stoneman Douglas school shooting victims in Parkland, Florida; Rizzo attended Marjory Stoneman Douglas High School and is a longtime Parkland resident.
+He met with survivors of the massacre before a game with the Marlins, and helped donate $305,000 to the National Compassion Fund for victims and their families.

-On May 15, 2015, The Anthony Rizzo Family Foundation hosted its 3rd Annual Cook-Off For Cancer and raised more than $270,000.
-On November 15, 2015, The Anthony Rizzo Family Foundation hosted its 4th Annual Walk-Off for Cancer and raised more than $200,000 for pediatric cancer research and providing support to children and their families.
-On June 2, 2016, The Anthony Rizzo Family Foundation hosted its 4th Annual Cook-Off For Cancer and raised more than $630,000.
+On May 15, 2015, the Anthony Rizzo Family Foundation hosted its 3rd Annual Cook-Off For Cancer and raised more than $270,000.
+On November 15, 2015, the foundation hosted its 4th Annual Walk-Off for Cancer and raised more than $200,000 for pediatric cancer research and providing support to children and their families.
+On June 2, 2016, the foundation hosted its 4th Annual Cook-Off For Cancer and raised more than $630,000.